iamvery/feenix/README.md

 42 meows
 ```

-Now that your controllers are looking great, it's time to circle back and attack the test of the app.
-The endpoint abstraction is pretty straight-forwards.
+Now that your controllers are looking great, it's time to circle back and attack the router.
 Tackle that next.

 ### The Router